What is PEAP Authentication? How PEAP Security Works

 After deployment, most PEAP problems fall into some clear categories: TLS/certificate failures, inner method or credential issues, and policy denials.
 Good logging makes it much easier to diagnose errors behind Wi-Fi failures.

-- Use RADIUS/NAC logs and simple dashboards to spot patterns quickly
+Use RADIUS/NAC logs and simple dashboards to spot patterns and troubleshoot quickly.

 PEAP vs. EAP-TLS

-While PEAP and EAP-TLS both aim to provide secure authentication, they do so slightly differently.
+While PEAP and EAP-TLS both aim to provide secure authentication, they do so slightly differently (as illustrated in table below).

 Alternatives to PEAP